Pros

 3% Foreign Transaction Fee

-If your financial emergency for some reason involves international travel or spending, it’s important for you to note this card’s 3% fee for transactions processed outside the U.S. Such a charge bucks the market-wide trend away from geographic nickel-and-diming, as the average foreign transaction fee has fallen by 38% since 2014, according to WalletHub data.
+If your financial emergency for some reason involves international travel or spending, it’s important for you to note this card’s 3% fee for transactions processed outside the U.S. Such a charge bucks the market-wide trend away from geographic nickel-and-diming, as the average foreign transaction fee has fallen by roughly 40% since 2010, according to WalletHub data.

 Premier Credit Protection

-You can pay $0.89 per $100 in end-of-month balances for a service that First Premier calls “Premier Credit Protection,” which promises to make payments for you in the event of certain covered events, such as disability, unemployment and unpaid family leave.
-However, such deals typically aren’t worthwhile given the myriad exclusions that apply.
+You can pay $0.89 per $100 in end-of-month balances for a service that First Premier calls “Premier Credit Protection,” which promises to make payments for you during certain covered events, such as disability, unemployment and unpaid family leave.
+However, such deals typically aren’t worthwhile, in my opinion, given the myriad exclusions that apply.
 But you can peruse the contract to make up your own mind.

 Watch Out For Aliases

-First Premier typically offers a single credit card.
-However, it regularly changes the name of this card – sometimes, but not always, in accordance with tweaks to its terms.
+First Premier typically offers just one or two credit cards.
+However, they regularly change the names of these cards – sometimes, but not always, in accordance with tweaks to their terms.
 The same basic offer has been called the Possibilities Card, the Forward Card, the Gold Card, the Classic Card, the Platinum Card and the Centennial Card.
-So make sure to be on the lookout for this marketing gimmick, and always analyze a card’s terms to see if it’s really a wolf in sheep’s clothing
+So make sure to be on the lookout for this marketing gimmick, and always analyze a card’s terms to see if it’s really a wolf in sheep’s clothing.